 Professional teeth whitening vs. over the counter teeth whitening products

 The availability and easy access to generic teeth whitening products and the at-home process is appealing to many, but the damage they can cause is irreversible.
 With continued use, patients may see some minor results with these whitening systems.
 But their easy access can also lead to overuse and long-term use may be harmful to your teeth.
 The consistency of over-the-counter gels is also often thinner than professional whitening gels, running between the teeth and causing painful irritation to the gums.
 These products are time-consuming and very inconsistent.
 In fact, many people give up before completing their treatments because the solutions taste horrible, get too messy and do not provide the expected results.
 If your teeth are crooked or rotated, you may not get the results you want.
 Furthermore, decay or recession can complicate matters by increasing sensitivity.
-In any cases, professional teeth whitening by your dentist is the safest and best option for your smile.
+In any case, professional teeth whitening by your dentist is the safest and best option for your smile.

 Under our professional supervision at Blue Tooth Dental, our whitening technique is safe for your teeth and gums and results are usually achieved within a matter of days.
 Professional whitening uses a stronger substance that works more effectively and in a shorter time.
 This means you won’t be wasting money on over the counter products and waiting around for results that may disappoint, or even not eventuate.